rashad-07/mpv-subfinder/README.md

 Get one at [subdl.com/account/api](https://subdl.com/account/api).
 Runs independently alongside OpenSubtitles.com.

 **subliminal** — no API key needed
 Install the `subliminal` package and SubFinder gains access to the legacy OpenSubtitles provider, which works with no credentials at all.
-It is used as a fallback when the direct OS.com API returns no results — and it works entirely on its own if you have no API keys configured.
+It also kicks in when OS.com's direct returns 0 results.
 See [Optional packages](#optional-packages).

 **Gemini** — only needed for subtitle translation
-Used exclusively for the right-click Translate to… feature.
+Used exclusively for the right-click Translate to feature.
 Get a free key at [aistudio.google.com](https://aistudio.google.com).

 ---